Frequently Asked Questions

 - What are indirect costs, and how are they calculated?

 - “Indirect costs” means overhead related to your project, such as administrative support, accounting, or utilities.
 Most small grants neither allow nor ask for indirect costs, but some larger grants do.
 Indirect costs are calculated as a percentage of the total direct costs of the project.
 The ASD’s Indirect Cost Rate (ICR) changes each school year.
-You can get this information from Karen Karsnia, 742-4468, and from the Grants Technician in Accounting, 742-4349.
+You can get this information from Karen Karsnia, Grants Office, 742-4468, or Peggy Fisher, Finance Department, 742-4349.

 - How can I learn about grant proposal writing?

-- See Write a Grant for helpful tips.
+- See Write a Grant for helpful tips and tutorial.

 - Where can I find examples of good grant proposals?